menandmice/micetro_docs/guides/user-manual/ipam.rst

   :width: 70%
   :align: center

-Green.
+Green
   Host responded to the last PING request.
 The date and time are shown.

-Orange.
+Orange
   Host has responded in the past, but did not respond to the last PING request.
 The date and time of last response is shown.

-Red.
+Red
   Host has never responded to a PING request.
 The text Never is shown.

 The list of ranges contains a column that shows if a discovery schedule has been set for a range.
 The name of this column is Schedule.
 To quickly see all ranges that have a schedule set, you can use the Quick Filter and filter by this column by entering Schedule:Yes in the Quick Filter search field.

 At any time if you wish to disable host discovery, do the following:

 1. Select the object(s) for which you want to disable discovery.

-2. Right-click and, from the shortcut menu, select Set Discovery Schedule.
-The Schedule dialog box displays.
+2. Right-click and, from the shortcut menu, select :guilabel:`Set Discovery Schedule`.
+The *Schedule* dialog box displays.

-3. Uncheck the Enable discovery schedule option.
+3. Uncheck the :guilabel:`Enable discovery schedule` option.

-4. Click OK.
+4. Click :guilabel:`OK`.

 Configuring Host Discovery by Querying Routers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^